miatangvik/Powergum/README.md

 ## Optional

-If you have an Arduino board, it is possible to use a button connected with your board to "eject" a gum.
+If you have an Arduino board, it is possible to "eject" a gum by using a button connected to your board on digital pin 2.

+### Prerequisites

 You need to have StandardFirmataPlus installed on your board.